0xAlphaDevs/Game-of-Pots/README.md

 ## Game of Pots

-A no loss lottery game with savings pool built on sUSDe rewards APY
+A no loss lottery game with savings pool built on Ethena's sUSDe rewards APY

 ### Features

-- Deposits are collateralized with sUSDe, leveraging Ethena’s mechanism to ensure price stability through crypto collateral and perpetual short trades.
+- No loss Lottery mechanism : Your principal is always safe and can be withdrawn at vault maturity
-- Smart contracts manage yield generation and automate fair reward distribution without compromising deposit security.
+- sUSDe Rewards : All txns in the dapp are done with USDe stablecoin which is staked to earn sUSDe rewards
-- Integrated with Ethena's ecosystem for reliable APY rewards and seamless cross-chain functionality.
+- Randomized Fairness with Conduit VRF : Pot winners are selected using Conduit Oracle Verifiable Random Functions to ensure fairness and transparency

 ## Table of Contents